dotnet/csharpstandard/standard/types.md

 This context controls whether nullable warnings are issued by the compiler.

 The compiler uses static flow analysis to determine the null state of any reference variable.
-When the nullable warning context is enabled, a reference variable’s null state is either *not null* or *maybe null*, and
+When the nullable warning context is enabled, a reference variable’s null state (§Nullabilities-And-Null-States) is either *not null* or *maybe null*, and

 - A warning shall be generated if a reference variable that has been determined to be *maybe null*, is dereferenced.
 - The state of a reference variable is *maybe null* unless the compiler can determine one of two conditions: